top of page

 🌬 6.
 Sheer Layers & Lightness

-Organza, voile, mesh and chiffon are appearing everywhere — not as revealing pieces, but as layered, floaty, ethereal elements.
+Organza, voile, mesh, and chiffon are appearing everywhere — not as revealing pieces, but as layered, floaty, ethereal elements.

 How to sew it: